ggarciajavier/munich-isochrones-map/README.md

 ### Configuration
 1. Get API key from [OpenRouteService](https://api.openrouteservice.org/)
 2. Create `config.py`: `API_KEY = 'your_api_key_here'`
-3. Define your own coordinates box from [bboxfinder](https://bboxfinder.com/) (optional)
+3. Get your own coordinates' box from [bboxfinder](https://bboxfinder.com/) (optional)

-You can change the type of nodes of interest in OSM (e.g. looking for schools instead of subway stations) or add more layers directly in the code.
+4. Define a new coordinates' box and other parameters in `constants.py`

 ### Run
 ```bash